TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesIntegrators/AccessPrivileges/Index.rst

 extension developers) and you can download/install the updates if desired.
-Please note that under certain circumstances, new versions may behave differently and a test/review is sometimes useful, depending on the nature and importance of your TYPO3 instance.
+Please note that under certain circumstances, new versions may behave differently and a test/review is sometimes useful, depending on the nature and importance of your TYPO3 CMS instance.
 Often a new version of an extension published by the developer is not security-related.

-The old version of the EM marks insecure extensions by a red extension title.
+Older versions of the EM mark insecure extensions by a red extension title.

 Since TYPO3 version 4.5.0 a scheduler task is available that lets you